vrchatmoddingdocs/vrchatmoddingdocs.github.io/docs/awesome.md

   _Verified Safe Clients for VRChat.
 Don't worry about safety anymore!_

-  - [Blaze's Client](https://discord.com/invite/BLAZESCLIENT) - Blaze is a very well reputable and trusted friend of mine and he makes great stuff!
+  - [Blaze's Client](https://discord.com/invite/BLAZESCLIENT) - Blaze is a very reputable and trusted friend of mine and he makes great stuff!
 So go show him some support!